TheRacetrack/racetrack/docs/job_types/job_golang.md

 "golang" job type is intended to handle the calls to your Go function.
 Racetrack will wrap it up in a web server.

-Set `lang: golang` in your `fatman.yaml` manifest file in order to use this type of job.
+Set `lang: golang:latest` in your `fatman.yaml` manifest file in order to use this type of job.

 # Job standards
 Let's assume you already have your code in a repository at `model.go`: